kbss-cvut/jopa-examples/README.md

 5. **Example05** - JOPA utilizing [OWL2Query](https://kbss.felk.cvut.cz/web/portal/owl2query) - a SPARQL-DL query engine for OWLAPI
 6. **eswc2016** - JOPA demo for the ESWC 2016 conference.
 Running version can be found at [http://onto.fel.cvut.cz/eswc2016/](http://onto.fel.cvut.cz/eswc2016/)
 7. **Example06** - JOPA showcasing support for mapped superclasses and plain identifier object property values
+8. **JOPA JSON-LD** - JOPA with [JAXB JSON-LD](https://github.com/kbss-cvut/jaxb-jsonld) for Jackson and Spring - serialization/deserialization of POJOs into/from JSON-LD

 Each example has its own README file with a more detailed description.
 Note that JOPA requires Java 8.